 In antebellum New York at the Coloured Seaman’s Home, boarders dined under a framed portrait of Attucks.
 In 1858, black abolitionists celebrated the first ‘Crispus Attucks Day’ at Fanueil Hall.
 Thirty years later, a monument was erected on Boston Common in honor of Attucks and the other victims, “the first to defy, the first to die.”

-Reenactors typically reprise the Boston Massacre around the anniversary, though not in 2019.
+Reenactors typically reprise the Boston Massacre around the anniversary.

 Image of Crispus Attucks By Original uploader was Mav at en.wikipedia.
 Transferred from en.wikipedia to Commons., Public Domain, https://commons.wikimedia.org/w/index.php?curid=3559623